Sales Coaching Tips & Techniques To Maximize Results

 8. Direct Communication

-Useful skills would include reframing, the use of metaphors, constructively challenging your team and managing the conversation at crucial moments.
-Try to avoid the trap of giving advice, but if unavoidable, keep your perspective to one succinct sentence and use language like ‘What worked for me may not work for you, so just take what makes sense and leave the rest.’
+Reframing thoughts, challenging your team constructively, and steering conversations at key moments are useful skills.
+Try to avoid the trap of giving advice, but if you must, keep it brief and use language like ‘What works for one may not work for another, so just take what makes sense and leave the rest.’

 9. Creating Awareness

-Using tools to integrate different sources of information can help your team gain awareness.
-In my work with sales managers, I use tools including 360* feedforward to enable clients to create a new awareness and focus on problem-solving so that they move forward towards their goals.
+Using tools that bring together various types of information can boost your team’s awareness.
+In our work with sales managers, we’ve used tools like 360* feedforward to help clients become more aware and focus on solving problems to progress toward their goals.

 10. Designing Actions

-The coaching conversation needs to move your team towards taking action that will move them towards their goals.
-Use brainstorming techniques to help them develop options and then use filtering mechanisms so that they define actions they will be committed to.
-You could ask them, ‘What actions will you take as a result of our conversation?’
+Coaching should lead your team to take steps toward their goals.
+Use brainstorming techniques to help them explore options, then use filtering mechanisms to narrow down and define the actions and sales strategies they will commit to.
+Ask them, “What actions will you take as a result of our conversation?”

 11. Planning and Goal Setting